risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 We also set the minimum Node version to `4`.
 If we don't set the `targets` option, it will work exactly the same as using `@babel/preset-es2015`, `@babel/preset-es2016`, and `@babel/preset-es2017` together.

-> This year, Node version 4 is already in the end-of-life.
-We targetted this version just to see the transformation made by Babel.
+> Node version 4 is already in the end-of-life.
+We targeted this version just to see the transformation made by Babel.

 Lastly, we need to register the `rollup-plugin-babel` plugin within the `rollup.config.js` file: